b-lukaszuk/BS_wJ_eng/contents/randomness.md

-it to define two `getRandn` methods, one that returns a value from a [standard normal distribution](https://en.wikipedia.org/wiki/Normal_distribution#Standard_normal_distribution) with mean = 0 and standard deviation = 1 (like the `Base.randn`).
+it to define two `getRandn` methods, one that returns a value from a [standard normal distribution](https://en.wikipedia.org/wiki/Normal_distribution#Standard_normal_distribution) with mean = 0 and standard deviation = 1 (like `Base.randn` do).
 The other should return a normal distribution with a specified mean and standard deviation.

-If the above feels overwhelming, then do as much as you can one step at a time.
-Remember you need to understand this stuff enough to implement it in code, leave the theorems and proofs to mathematicians and trust that they did they jobs right.
+If the above feels overwhelming, then proceed one step at a time and do as much as you can.
+Remember you need to understand this stuff enough to implement it in the code, leave the theorems and proofs to mathematicians and trust that they did their jobs right.

 ## Solution {#sec:randomness_solution}